RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Noise schedule algorithm

-In our experiment, we adopt the Adam optimizer for implementing gradient descent.
 The noise schedule \(\{\gamma(t)\}_{t=1}^T\) specifies the cumulative signal‐ratio at each diffusion step \(t=1,\dots,T\).
 In diffusion models, the noise schedule dictates how noise is progressively added to the input data over \(T\) time steps, transforming it into pure noise in the forward process.
 This schedule is critical for training the model to reverse the process and recover the original signal.
-In our implementation, we adopt a sigmoid‑based \(\gamma\)–schedule~\cite{sigmoid_noise_schedule} (Algorithm~\ref{alg:sigmoid_noise_schedule} and Fig.~\ref{fig:noise_schedule}).
+In our implementation, we adopt a sigmoid‑based \(\gamma\)–schedule~\cite{sigmoid_noise_schedule} (Algorithm~\ref{alg:sigmoid_noise_schedule} and Fig.~\ref{fig:noise_schedule}), as it demonstrates superior generation performance compared to other noise schedules (e.g., linear and cosine).

 In diffusion models, the signal-to-noise ratio (SNR) at each step quantifies the relative strength of the remaining clean data versus the accumulated noise during the forward diffusion process.
 It is defined as \(\mathrm{SNR}(t) = \gamma(t) / (1 - \gamma(t))\), and thus \(\gamma(t)\) is also called the cumulative signal-retention factor.
 As diffusion progresses, the model learns to predict increasingly noisy data, and the SNR directly influences the training dynamics.
 The sigmoid noise schedule causes a rapid transition from high-SNR (signal-dominant) to low-SNR (noise-dominant) regimes.